Filling out a check isn’t something that many people have to do these days.

 If you vary it too much your bank might refuse to authorize its processing, and that may annoy the payee.

-filling Out The Memo Field
+Step 6: Filling Out The Memo Field (Optional)

 When filling out a check, the memo field is never a requirement in order for it to be cashed or deposited.